Shell Field Guide

 alias -s docx="libreoffice"

-With this set, if you write a name of a file ending with docx
+With this said, if you write a name of a file ending with docx

 as